krzmknt/mkdr/README.md

 ## option
-- `--force` | `-f` : If the designated objects are already exist, first remove it and then newly remake the objects.
+- `--force` | `-f` : If the specified objects are already exist, first remove it and then newly remake the objects.
 - `--export` | `-e` : Generate an `organization.yml` file according to the existing current directory.
+(Not implemented yet)